 Closing conversation and suggestions for taking the exploration further

-The investment is $99 for the entire day.
+The retreat is $99.00 for the entire day.
 Includes a recording of all sessions should you wish to revisit them.

 Click HERE to join the Open Heart Project Sangha for $27 a month or $270 a year.
 This program is free for Sangha members.